Enzzx/layouts/README.md

 # layouts
-Here just have some short codes, of my train in html and css layouts I put my already maked files and will adding new filles
+Here just have some short codes, of my train in html and css layouts.
+I put my already made files and i'll adding new files